 Complete qualification: within 2 years (with MS) and 3 years (without MS).
 College Requirements Minimum Academic Standard a.) ≥3.0 GPA in required courses stated in the Guidance Committee Report. b.)
-No grades &lt;3.0 in &gt;3 program courses of ≥3 credits each; c.)
-No deferred credits in &gt;3 program courses of ≥3 credits each at any given time; d.)
-No combination of b&amp;c in &gt;4 courses.
+No grades <3.0 in >3 program courses of ≥3 credits each; c.)
+No deferred credits in >3 program courses of ≥3 credits each at any given time; d.)
+No combination of b&c in >4 courses.
 Transfer Credit Limitation (if grade >3.0): At discretion of the Guidance Committee.
-Must complete within the time limit for PhD completion Residence Minimums: 2 consecutive semesters of $\geq$ 6 graduate credits/semester Departmental Requirements Research Credit Limitations ≤7 dissertation research credits/semester (GLG 999)..
+Must complete within the time limit for PhD completion Residence Minimums: 2 consecutive semesters of ≥6 graduate credits/semester Departmental Requirements Research Credit Limitations ≤7 dissertation research credits/semester (GLG 999)..
 Research Methods All students are expected to attend the EES speaker program and enroll 1 time in GLG898 (1 credit) and GLG 901 (1 credit) during Ph.D Coursework A student must complete, or have completed prior to admission, 9 credits of course work in Earth and Environmental Sciences including 3 credits in 800-level course work.
 Comprehensive Exam All portions must be passed during the second year of enrollment in the program (if coming in with a Master's degree) or third year of enrollment in the program (if coming in with a Bachelor's degree).
 See Section 5.2 for additional details Dissertation Refer to Section 5.3 and Graduate School's online Formatting Guide for specific requirements regarding the formatting.

-\Note: Application for extensions of the eight-year period of time toward degree must be submitted by the department/school for approval by the dean of the college and the Dean of the Graduate School.
-Upon approval of the extension, doctoral comprehensive examinations must be passed again. \\Lifelong Education enrollment status, and the Graduate Certificate level with no more than 9 credits from each category, except for 12 graduate certificate credits permitted in the College of Education \\\Until a proposal is submitted, subsequent research credits will not be allowed and students who enroll for GLG 899/999 credits in excess of the above limits must drop these credits from the student's schedule; the student will be notified of the action
+^{}Note: Application for extensions of the eight-year period of time toward degree must be submitted by the department/school for approval by the dean of the college and the Dean of the Graduate School.
+Upon approval of the extension, doctoral comprehensive examinations must be passed again.

+^{}Lifelong Education enrollment status, and the Graduate Certificate level with no more than 9 credits from each category, except for 12 graduate certificate credits permitted in the College of Education Until a proposal is submitted, subsequent research credits will not be allowed and students who enroll for GLG 899/999 credits in excess of the above limits must drop these credits immediately upon notification.
+If a student fails to drop these credits, the Department will drop these credits from the student's schedule; the student will be notified of the action